BardicDefense/purple-hack/spells.md

 #### Programmed Illusion

 _Illusion (R: Long, D: Permanent)_
-Save: Perception 14.
-This spell creates a visual illusion, plus one other sensory effect, of any object, creature, or force.
-The illusion can be programmed to react to a set of conditions, and can be up to 20 ft in any dimension.
-If a trigger condition occurs, the illusion acts in the programmed manner.
+Save: Perception 17.
+This spell creates a preset, fixed Spectral Force up to 40-ft radius (16 × 16) and up to 5 minutes long that activates upon a caster-specified trigger condition.
+Damage cannot be dealt by this illusion.
+Once complete, it vanishes, but after 10 minutes it can be triggered again.

 #### Sanctum

 _Abjuration (R: Touch, D: 1 day)_
-AoE: Up to 40-ft radius / 16 × 16.
-This spell creates a zone of peace and quiet.
-No sound can be created within the area of effect, and no creature can attack another while inside it.
+This spell wards a cubic area up to 100 ft per side, blocking any or all of the following from penetrating into it: sight, smell, hearing, divination, teleportation, planar travelling.
+No creature can attack another while inside it.

 #### Sending